Carb Blockers: Are They a Good or Bad Idea?

 • Wheat

-A carb blocker has no effect on simple sugars since they are already broken down and require no amylase for their digestion (5).
+A carb blocker will not have an effect on simple sugars since they are already broken down and require no amylase for their digestion (4).

 Therefore, these products have no impact on naturally occurring sugars that are present in fruit juice and soda.
-You would have to opt for low carb drinks.
+That said, it would be better to opt for low-carb drinks rather than trying to “block” the sugars found in high-sugar drinks.

-Additionally, they are wholly ineffective against sugars contained within candy, cakes, and snacks.
+Additionally, they would be ineffective against sugars contained within candy, cakes, and snacks.

-Key Point: White kidney bean extract works by inhibiting the enzyme amylase, and this prevents starch from being broken down into glucose and digested.
+Key point: White kidney bean extract works by inhibiting the enzyme amylase, which prevents starch from being broken down into glucose and digested.
+However, it has no impact on simple sugars in the diet.

-Some studies examine how effective white kidney bean extract is, and the results are very mixed.
+Some studies examined how effective white kidney bean extract is, and the results are very mixed.

 The results were inconclusive, and these were some of the findings:

-• Supplementing with the extract results in statistically significant reductions in waist circumference in two studies.
+• Supplementing with the extract resulted in statistically significant reductions in waist circumference in two studies.
 However, two other studies showed no such association.

-• Current evidence is not sufficient to claim that supplementation with white kidney bean extract results in positive weight changes.
+• Overall, the meta-analysis found that current evidence is not sufficient to claim that white kidney bean extract results in positive weight changes.

 Further Studies on Weight Loss